How to Create and Export SRT Captions in Premiere Pro

 HEIlhbZlCI9pGk6ufdZbISR9XNgpSFizDEBuERAn81zKWryyFLbGbFMMBTQNF2SlpbA 4LQFUhnv r7GdVaTE4l6LZ0veYLZXBsLpyIcRizl337s6ZZA0CF1eH21A7KA2yXI2quMmwXrAIH2HA

 A new popup will appear with the option to Add Captions.
 You can upload the .srt file using the Upload button under the Add Captions dropdown menu.
-Save once the upload is complete.
+Once the upload is complete, save it.

 D2wsGX 3P0rXRhtSpBYiPTVx YZrJaScOvuImWjFVGhQ 3gOgqfzPglfegYEqzAK8I 7eg6WtGY9eaHWOoYRTWJitzhygzL98Ua3gAi7V7DXD8EInGvr3yO7kaAVuYwyX86fuXCa6rpyIjUa9A

 First, upload your video.
 You can do this directly on the feed at the top of the page.
-Click Select Video to share on the next window and select the video inside of your designated folder.
+In the next window, click Select Video to share, and select the video inside your designated folder.

 A new popup window will appear.
 At the bottom, you can hit Select Caption and upload your .srt file.
-Select Done once you are finished.
+Once you are finished, select Done.

 Other platforms

 The process will be very similar to the three above.
-If you are confused, these websites should have a section outlining the proper steps to take with uploading the caption file.
+If you are confused, these websites should have a section outlining the proper steps to upload the caption file.

 Alex is a certified Adobe Premiere Pro video editor and independent filmmaker in the US.
 He is most known for writing, directing, and editing his debut feature film, Cashing Out, which has won multiple awards at film festivals across the US.
 Currently, Alex is the owner of AWS FILMS and works as a freelance video editor for several large companies and content creators.